tindleaj/tndl.me/content/blog/2020/introduction_to_rust.md

 - The type system in Rust, and how it relates to types in JavaScript
 - Rust `struct`s, their similarity to JavaScript `Objects`, and an overview on how to use them to provide _structure_ to our code
 - Rust `impl`s, the JavaScript _Prototypal Inheritance_ model, and how we can create reusable functionality in our Rust code
+- A quick note on _enumerations_ (`enum`s)

 There are some concepts here that may seem very foreign, but they all map to JavaScript concepts you probably already know and use regularly.
-If you have a good grasp on the above topics already, feel free to skip the next few sections.
+If you have a good grasp on the above topics already, feel free to [skip the next few sections](#handling-arguments).
 Otherwise, let's unpack them one at a time.

 #### Types